Council elections (local government) in South Australia

 If you need to check our update your electoral enrolment you can choose one of the following options:

-I own a business or investment property in the local council area.
+I own a landlord, own a business or investment property in the local council area.
 Can I vote in that council?

 You may be eligible to be on the council voters roll if:

-• you own or occupy property in a council area but you are not eligible to be on the House of Assembly electoral roll for that area, or
+- a non-residential owner or occupier of additional property in a council area you may be eligible to be on council voters roll for that area, or

-• you are the designated person of a body corporate or group which owns or occupies land in the council area.
-For more information visit our council voters roll page.
+- you are the designated person of a body corporate or group which owns or occupies property in the council area.

 To enrol under these special provisions you need to contact your local council or visit councilelections.sa.gov.au/council-elections.